Dealing with angry people is a challenge.

 In dealing with angry people, you should…

-Responding is not synonymous to reacting.
+Responding is not synonymous with reacting.
 Responding involves assessing the situation very carefully.
 This allows you to make an appropriate action.
 Reacting, on the other hand, does not involve thinking.
 So people who react to an angry person may end up in a worse situation.

-2. Understand the cause of anger.
+2. Understand the cause of anger

-People may be get angered in many reasons.
+People may be get angered for many reasons.
 It could be frustration or failure.
 Understanding the nature of anger helps you stay calm.
 And most importantly, you’ll understand why a person is angry with you.
 If you haven’t done wrong, you know that you are not the cause of someone’s anger.

 When a person is angry with you, maintain your distance.
 Look at his/her eyes quietly.
 Listen to whatever s/he may say without reacting.
 Let him/her notice that you are listening.
 Do this until s/he calms down.